Seeed-Studio/MT3620_Grove_Shield/README.md

 5. Right-Click the project name of your application, select __Properties > C/C++ > General > Additional Include Directories__
 6. Click the __down arraw >  Edit... > New Line__ icons, add the path of  __MT3620_Grove_Shield_Library__ to the blank item, click __Select Folder__ > __OK__ > __OK__
 7. Go to the application project Right-Click __References__ > __Add References__, select __Projects__, click the check box of __MT3620_Grove_Shield_Library__, then click __OK__
+8. Add the Grove library path to your project before you can utilize the Grove libraries in the new project you must update the project properties to include the path to the libraries.
+- Right-Click the solution title In __Solution Explorer__ window on the right side
+- Select __Properties__ at the bottom of the new dialog
+- The project Properties Page will open
+- In the left most pane, select __Configuration Properties --> C/C++ --> General__
+- In the right side panel, select the __Additional Include Directories__ line
+- On that same line click on the __down arrow__ in the right most column, select __edit__
+- Add the path where you copied the MT3620_Grove_Shield-master files on your local drive
+- Click __OK__, then __Apply__
-8. Select __app_manifest.json__ in the application project, add the below attributions, so that we can use the peripherals that MT3620 Grove Shield would use.
+9. Select __app_manifest.json__ in the application project, add the below attributions, so that we can use the peripherals that MT3620 Grove Shield would use.

 ```JSON
 "Capabilities": {